whatnameisit/ASUS-Vivobook-X510UA-BQ490-Hackintosh/OpenCore EFI/EFI/OC/ACPI/README.md

 ...
 ```
 Now we are done!\
 I have already uploaded the modified [SSDT-Battery.aml](SSDT-Battery.aml) so you can use it right away.
-It also has modified `B1B2` (now called `R16B`) and newly defined `W16B` method to write to a 16-bit register instead so for easier recognition.
+It also has renamed `B1B2` (now called `R16B`) and newly defined `W16B` method to write to a 16-bit register instead for easier recognition.
 ## Other things
 - What if the `OperationRegion` starts at `Zero` `Offset`?
 Then the last `Argument` should be `Zero`.
 - Studying the ACPI is more interesting than I thought.
-I might work on [`Battery Information Supplement`](https://github.com/acidanthera/VirtualSMC/blob/master/Docs/Battery%20Information%20Supplement.md).
+I might work on [Battery Information Supplement](https://github.com/acidanthera/VirtualSMC/blob/master/Docs/Battery%20Information%20Supplement.md).